Vamber/ML_Stock/ReadMe.md

 what to do if I want add a new feature
 1. create its downloader object and inherit it from downloader template
-2. modify generate_stock_features such there is addition sanity check for this new feature as well
+2. modify generate_stock_features_csv.py to make sure it's included
+3. add a new collumn to stock and feature .csv
+4. modify downloader_object_hypervisor()